CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 conda activate memsurfer
 ```

-In a folder on the `/data` partition of Biowulf (call it `$MEMSURFER_INSTALL`), clone this repository.
+In a folder on the `/data` partition of Biowulf (export it to the `$MEMSURFER_INSTALL` variable, e.g., `export MEMSURFER_INSTALL=$(pwd)`), clone this repository.
 You will likely need to do this on Biowulf or Helix, i.e., not from a compute node, where GitHub access is limited:

 ```bash
 cd $MEMSURFER_INSTALL